evgeniia-korolova/git-lesson-3-private/README.md

 Hi, everybody!
-Will be very appriciated for help in fixing responsive layout
+Would appreciate your help with fixing responsive layout